indeep-xyz/searchyj/README.md

 The default value is 'title'.

+#### --from, -f

+Start to search from this number of the search ranking.

 ### rank

 Print a record of the search result at a particular rank order in the search ranking.